-Village Managers or Administrators
+8.3.4 Village Managers or Administrators

-In order to provide full-time administrative supervision and direction, some villages have created the office of village manager or administrator.
+In order to provide full-time administrative supervision and direction some villages have created the office of village manager or administrator.
 The position of village manager is created by a local law, which fixes the powers of the office and the term of the incumbent.
 As an alternative to direct adoption of a local law establishing a village manager, a village may create a commission to prepare a local law establishing a village manager and defining the manager's duties and responsibilities.
-The commission must issue a report within the time set forth in the local law, which can be no later than two years after the appointment of its members.30 While there is no mandate that the commission prepare a local law creating a village manager, if the commission does prepare such a local law, it must be placed before the voters at a referendum; the board of trustees need not approve the local law.
+The commission must issue a report within the time set forth in the local law, which can be no later than two years after the appointment of its members.
+While there is no mandate that the commission prepare a local law creating a village manager, if the commission does prepare such a local law, it must be placed before the voters at a referendum; the board of trustees need not approve the local law.

-The village manager is usually assigned administrative functions that would otherwise be performed by the mayor.
+The village manager is usually assigned administrative functions which would otherwise performed by the mayor.
 Under the Village Law, the manager may designate another village official as budget officer, to serve at the pleasure of the manager.

-Sixty-seven villages in New York State had an administrator or manager in 2007; they are listed in Table 12.
+Fifty five villages in New York State had an administrator or manager in 2005; they are listed in Table 8.2 [86].
 Some of these individuals hold more than one title and some are known as "coordinator".